kanidm/kanidm/book/src/integrations/ldap.md

 ## Example

-Given a default install with domain "example.com" the configured LDAP DN will be "dc=example,dc=com".
+Given a default install with domain "idm.example.com" the configured LDAP DN will be "dc=idm,dc=example,dc=com".

 ```toml
 # from server.toml